SAINT MALO and DINAN and LA LATTE FORTRESS

 All the documents and items exhibited will help you to understand the daily life in this bunker and the occupation in that part of France.

-After that very interesting visit you will head to Quimper located in a little valley on the banks of the river Odet where tides are as large as in the ocean 20 km further south.
+After that very interesting visit you will head to Quimper located in a little valley on the banks of the river Odet where tides are as large as in the ocean.

-You will have a walking tour of the old medieval center.
+You will have a private visit of the old medieval center and the Cathedral Saint Corentin.

 The choir of the cathedral was started in 1239 century in a gothic style that the Bishop Raynaud was familiar with since he was canon in Chartres Cathedral.
 It was built in several steps until the construction of the steeple in 1856 by the architect Joseph Bigot.

 You will see a unique detail : the choir and the nave are not in the same axis.
 Just like JC head on the cross ?
-Or is it because of the underground foundation near the river and its tides ?
+Or is there another reason ?

 To end such great day you will visit the amazing Boutiguéry garden above a loop of the Odet river.
 50 accres where 40000 «Rhodies» Rhododendrons and Azaleas are grown.
 It is not only a walk in a beautiful spot it is a journey through a perfect vegetation and landscape manucured by a botanist painter.